iilegacyyii/iilegacyyii.github.io/_posts/2025-04-16-control-flow-hijacking-via-data-pointers.markdown

 ## Writing Shellcode to the Target Process

 Since making this specific part of process injection "stealthy" isn't the goal of this post, we will simply use the `VirtualAllocEx` and `WriteProcessMemory` WinAPIs to do so.
-The `0xc0` is the size of the stub rounded up to the nearest 16 bytes, which we will get into a little bit later.
+The `0xc0` is the size of the stub rounded up to the nearest 16 bytes to ensure that everything is aligned correctly.

 ```cpp
 BYTE* base_address = (BYTE*)VirtualAllocEx(process, NULL, sizeof(shellcode) + 0xc0, MEM_COMMIT | MEM_RESERVE, PAGE_EXECUTE_READWRITE);